March 2026 DRAFT Minutes

 The PC have been pressing for speed limit reduction and/or traffic calming measures since the A16 was built, but the representative from LCC at that time stated that the only way you would get that is if there was a fatality.

-Resident of Croft Close asking who owns the hedges adjacent to their fences.
+Q. Resident of Croft Close had emailed the Clerk to ask who owns the hedges adjacent to their fences.

 Drainage Board trim their side of the hedge, but wouldn’t cut the top.